Hiking Holidays in Andalucia, Spain

 All dates are flexible and mid week to mid week isn’t a problem.
 These dates are for guidance so if you have preference just ask.

-Our base is the town of Loja (population 22,000) which is situated in the Poniente Granadino area of Granada Province, 56km west of Granada city.
+Our base is Cuesta la Palma which is only 10 minutes from the town of Loja (population 22,000), the biggest town in the region.
+Loja is situated in the Poniente Granadino area of Granada Province, 56km west of Granada city.
 The highest peak in the municipality is Sierra Gorda 1670m but the town itself lies at 500m which makes it a natural gateway between upper and lower Andalucia.
 Its position is ideal for fast access to Granada and the Sierra Nevada mountains, the Sierra Tejeda, Almijara y Alhama to the south or Malaga coast or mountains to the north, south and west.
 North west takes you to Iznajar and into Cordoba Province and north to Jaen Province so overall its position makes it ideal and being at 500m and relatively sheltered it has a typical continental Mediterranean climate, hot in summer, (sometimes well over 42C), cold in winter, sometimes -7C but generally comfortable with little snow below 1200m and although it does rain it doesn’t happen that often.

 The town has many sports facilities, 2 running clubs, a walking club, cycling club, velodrome, track, climbing areas and numerous marked and unmarked trails.
 An indoor pool is under construction plus there are two outdoor pools.
 These facilities, plus the numerous shops, a cinema, theatre, bars and restaurants and its places of historical interest make Loja the perfect base for hiking groups and individuals.
 For those wanting to try new skills we can get to Iznajar and its lake (100km of shoreline) where there are beaches and canoeing available or go up into the local mountains to try the via ferrata and climbing routes in the strange Karstic landscape.